• Skip to primary navigation

 pip install keyboard

-To detect keypress, we will use the is_pressed() function defined in the keyboard module.
+To detect the keypress in Python, we will use the is_pressed() function defined in the keyboard module.
 The is_pressed() takes a character as input and returns True if the key with the same character is pressed on the keyboard.
-Therefore, we can use the is_pressed() function with a while loop to detect keypress in python as shown in the following example.
+Therefore, we can use the is_pressed() function with a while loop to detect keypress as shown in the following example.

 import keyboard